- Plan your visit

 Lions are carnivorous and hunt a variety of prey including zebra, wildebeest, impala, buffalo and warthog.
-The pride hunts as a team, using ambush methods.
-It is more generally the females who hunt to feed the pride.
+The pride hunts as a team, and generally it is the females who hunt to feed the pride.

 - Males eat first even though they generally do not participate in the hunt.
 Females eat next, followed by the cubs